California employment laws enacted in 2015 require all employers to provide sick leave to employees regardless of the company’s size.

 Employers cannot demote you, threaten to fire you, threaten to report you to immigration authorities, cut your pay, fire you, or retaliate against you in any other way for using paid sick leave.

-If this happens, you should reach out to Shimoda Law Corp.
-Our team of experienced employment law attorneys will determine the strength of your claim.
+If this happens, you should reach out to Shimoda & Rodriguez Law, PC Our team of experienced employment law attorneys will determine the strength of your claim.
 We provide free consultations.

 You may be entitled to: